 At the same time, developing and implementing the blockchain is not an easy task and no company alone can achieve it.
 For everyone, producers and businesses or user organizations, blockchain is an ecosystem phenomenon, of a collaborative type.
 This is also why, on the one hand, the level of attention that accompanies the blockchain is very high in the market, on the other, the number of concrete cases, of projects actually in production in companies and organizations, is still quite low.

-In this regard, it is interesting to see the key to understanding the evolution of the blockchain that offers in the research ” Do you think that blockchain hold the actual key of a new age of supply chain which is based on transparency and trust.
+In this regard, it is interesting to see the key to understanding the evolution of the blockchain technology that offers in the research ” Do you think that blockchain holds the actual key of a new age of supply chain which is based on transparency and trust.
 There are three waves of the blockchain:

 - Awareness – Started in 2011, it is still ongoing.
 Businesses and organizations trying to understand, to develop knowledge.

 - Experimentation – It started in 2017 and will last until 2020.
 Companies and organizations work at PoC to create skills, forms of collaboration, create new consortia, with the aim of fully understanding the potential and the critical issues of the blockchain.

 - Transformation – We will see it starting from 2019 and will accompany us until 2025 and in this period the blockchain will transform the methods of relationship, integration, collaboration by bringing innovation on several levels: technology, data management, governance.

 If you want to look at alternatives to blockchain, there are networks out there, like Tangle.
 But, what is Tangle?
 Read Blockchain vs Tangle: All You Need to Know About Them

 Satoshi Nakamoto and the first Blockchain